awsdocs/aws-transfer-user-guide/doc_source/key-management.md

 1. On macOS, Linux, or Unix operating systems, open a command terminal\.

 1. Retrieve the SSH key that you want to delete by entering the following command\.
-To use this command, replace `serverID` with the server ID for your Transfer Family server, and replace `username` with your user name\.
+To use this command, replace `serverID` with the server ID for your Transfer Family server, and replace `username` with your username\.

    ```
    aws transfer describe-user --server-id='serverID' --user-name='username'